UXSoc/uxsoc-apps-cms/src/pages/index.md

     description: ' '
     positions:
       - description: >-
-          The VP for Engineering is in charge of transforming designs into digital masterpieces that are usable, useful, and delightful.
+          The VP for Engineering is in charge of **transforming designs into digital masterpieces** that are **usable**, **useful**, and **delightful**.

+          This VP is the **chief technological officer** that manages all the software engineering projects.
+He or she works hand in hand with the designers and ensures that the projects are moving forward as planned.
+          This VP is also in charge of **developing and honing the programming skills of his/her developers**.

+          It’s recommended that the VP for Engineering should have an **in-depth knowledge and experience in using the git flow and programming front-end and back-end applications**.

+          He or she should have a **coding** **portfolio**, meaning he or she has already worked on other projects before.
+Moreover, the VP for Engineering should also be **meticulous in the code structure, style and infrastructure**.
         title: The Coding Sage
-      - description: >-
-          This VP is the chief technological officer that manages all the software engineering projects.
-He or she works hand in hand with the designers and ensures that the projects are moving forward as planned.
-          This VP is also in charge of developing and honing the programming skills of his/her developers.

-          It’s recommended that the VP for Engineering should have an in-depth knowledge and experience in using the git flow and programming front-end and back-end applications.

-          He or she should have a coding portfolio, meaning he or she has already worked on other projects before.
-Moreover, the VP for Engineering should also be meticulous in the code structure, style and infrastructure.

-          Some responsibilities the VP for Engineering is expected to undertake:

-          * Leading, guiding, and teaching your officers (and pool if you decide to have), as well as interested UXS members!

-          * Client Projects

-          * Dev Workshops

-          * Dev Manual
-        title: ' '
     title: "\U0001F4BB VP for Engineering"
   - description: ' '
     positions: